 Healthy food and beverage choices are available in many locations across campus.
 Nutritional information for menu items offered at the dining commons is posted for each menu item and is available online at menu.hfs.psu.edu.
 Vegetarian and vegan menu items are also indicated on the menu information cards.
-Learn more at foodservices.psu.edu/vegetarianism.

-Are Kosher or Halal menu items available?
+Are Kosher or Halal menu items available? foodservices.psu.edu/kosher-and-halal

-foodservices.psu.edu/kosher-and-halal